(image Anthony Wayne as Sylvester)

 Perfumer Jean-Paul Guerlain

-I know that Nahema took advantage of new-at-the-time aromachemicals that were used elsewhere to amplify and extend actual rose Here these chemicals are used to create a perfume of crystalline flowery fruit with balsams and wood.
-Actually this smells like a peachy iris on a base of Guerlain’s earlier stunner Chamade.
+Apparently Jean-Paul Guerlain took advantage of new-at-the-time aromachemicals that were used elsewhere to amplify and extend actual rose.
+In Nahema’s case, they create a perfume of crystalline flowery fruit with a deeply languorous, resinous core.
+Truth be told, Nahema smells like a peachy iris on a base of Guerlain’s earlier stunner Chamade.
 The heartnotes are like Chamade’s, but stoned and giggling.

-In the long run, the rather chemical nature of Nahema allows the fragrance to be focused on abstract qualities.
-Nahema isn’t floral.
-It’s glassy and shimmering, and its upper register is about an inch from shrill.
-These qualities give it it excitement and vibrance.
+I have another bottle of Nahema EDP from some time around 2010 and it is sensational.
+I give Thierry Wasser full marks for a smart, targeted reformulation.
+I expect that reformulation was required due to restrictions on materials.
+Wasser might have had to limit materials but he didn’t repress the debauched soul of the perfume one iota.
+The rather chemical nature of Nahema, the original and the currrent, allows the fragrance to be focused on abstract qualities.
+Nahema isn’t so much floral and fruity as it is glassy and shimmering and its crystalline upper register is about an inch from shrill.
+These qualities give it excitement and vibrance.
 Does it simulate a rose?
 Not to me.
-Is it a blast to wear Every single time.
+Is it a blast to wear?
+Every single time.